Pylons/pyramid/docs/narr/hybrid.rst

-  underlying :term:`WSGI` environment is used wholesale as a traversal path; in a hybrid application, the traversal path is not the entire ``PATH_INFO`` string, but a portion of the URL determined by a matching pattern in the matched route configuration's path.
+  underlying :term:`WSGI` environment is used wholesale as a traversal path; in a hybrid application, the traversal path is not the entire ``PATH_INFO`` string, but a portion of the URL determined by a matching pattern in the matched route configuration's pattern.

 - In a purely traversal based application, view configurations which do not mention a ``route_name`` argument are considered during